Written By: Dave Manning

 Succession planning is more than simply identifying “who’s next in line.”
 It is an intentional process of recognizing, nurturing, and fostering ongoing professional and personal development among potential future leaders.

 The goal of any sales organization is to develop a framework whereby stakeholders can identify and nurture a robust pipeline of individuals who would be strong candidates for promotion to leadership (once vacancies arise either from turnover or expansion).
 It is important to note that a succession-planning paradigm should not focus solely on “the chosen few” who are most likely to ascend into management positions.
-Rather, the goal is to enable career advancement opportunities for all and build the strongest sales
+Rather, the goal is to enable career advancement opportunities for all and build the strongest salesorganization possible.

 To do this, first-line leaders must regularly assess the skills, capabilities, and attitudes of every team member and then create an individualized plan to provide a broad range of opportunities (cross-functional, self-directed, and more) that will let every rep broaden their skills tool kit and demonstrate their potential for leadership.

-opportunities for all and builds the strongest sales organization possible.
+A strong succession-planning paradigm enables career advancementopportunities for all and builds the strongest sales organization possible.

 In the absence of a thoughtful succession-planning strategy, three common scenarios often play out: